 How to List Freelance Jobs on a Resume

+The good news is that organizing your freelance jobs is simple once you know how.
 Essentially, you're writing a functional resume, concentrating on your skills and achievements, rather than a chronological resume, which provides your work history in chronological order, starting with your most recent job.

 Tailor Your Resume to the Prospective Client or Job

-According to an eye-tracking study by The Ladders, hiring managers to spend approximately six seconds looking at a resume before moving it to the "yes" or "no" pile; you want to make those six seconds count.
+According to an eye-tracking study by The Ladders, hiring managers spend approximately six seconds looking at a resume before moving it to the "yes" or "no" pile; you want to make those six seconds count.
 This means tailoring your resume to the client or company you're hoping to impress, and taking out anything that doesn't relate to the job at hand.

 Include a Separate Section for Skills

+The main thing you're trying to express is what you can do for the client or employer.
+It makes sense to include a separate section for skills and certifications.
 If you know an in-demand software program or programming language, have a prized certification in the field, or years of experience doing something that takes time to learn how to do, this is the section in which to brag a little.

-The usual caveats apply: don't claim knowledge that just about everyone has, like internet literacy or Microsoft Office, and don't claim expert-level familiarity with something you don't really know how to do.
+The usual caveats apply: don't claim knowledge that just about everyone has, like internet literacy or Microsoft Office, and don't claim expert-level familiarity with something you don't know how to do.

-Use Action Words, Keywords – and Dollar Signs
+Use Action Words, Keywords, and Dollar Signs

 Return to elementary school and embrace those verbs.
 Action words, from absorb and arbitrate to utilize, yield, and won, show that you're a person who gets things done.
 Resume keywords are also important, especially if you're applying online.

-Many companies rely on an Applicant Tracking System to sort and screen resumes before they ever get to a human; using keywords will help you get past the robots and to an actual person.
+Many companies rely on an Applicant Tracking System to sort and screen resumes before they ever get to a human; using keywords will help you get past the robots and on to an actual person.
 Analyzing the job listing will help you figure out which keywords to target.